Fees are current from 1st July 2024.

 Medicare referrals and accessing rebates

-Rebate amounts per session
+Medicare rebate amounts per session

-$141.85 Clinical Psychologist
+$145.25 Clinical Psychologist

-$96.65 Registered Psychologist + Clinical Psychology Registrar
+$98.95 Registered Psychologist + Clinical Psychology Registrar

 We see clients under the Medicare Better Access Initiative.
 Referrals are accepted under the following types of plans.

-1. Mental Health Treatment Plan (MHTP) referrals
+Mental Health Treatment Plan (MHTP) referrals, and psychiatrist/paediatrician referrals

-2. Eating Disorder Treatment Plan (EDP) referrals
+Eating Disorder Treatment Plan (EDP) referrals

-Referral format
+Referral format - Medicare requirements

 -